activecm/rita-legacy/analysis/Readme.md

   - Provides a list of ip addresses and domain names that were blacklisted by other authorities
 - User Agent
   - Provides a list of the user agent strings in the dataset and how many times they were used
-- Scanning
-  - Provides a list of source, destination pairs where the source may have scanned the destination
 - Internal Cross Reference
   - Provides an aggregate view of the other modules which are related to internal hosts
 - External Cross Reference